notsafeadults64/CharGrinn_Modlist/README.md

 1. New Game
 2. Remain at Helgen scene until ALL messages finish
-3. Press Enter and choose Humble Beginnings (you will be nude in Racemenu!).
+3. Press ENTER and choose your preferred origin
 4. Next screen, create your character
 5. Choose Stay Here when finished
 6. Read the Welcome to Char Grinn note on the door and follow the steps!